 Dalley, one of the world’s foremost experts on Mesopotamian civilizations, uncovered updated translations of several ancient texts.
-Based on her research, she believes that King Sennacherib, not Nebuchadnezzar II, was actually the one who built the hanging gardens.
+Based on her research, she believes that King Sennacherib, not Nebuchadnezzar II, was the one who built the hanging gardens.

 If Dalley’s theory is correct, that means the hanging gardens were constructed in Assyria, which is about 300 miles north of where ancient Babylon used to be.

-A Possible Location Of The Hanging Gardens of Babylon
+A Possible Location Of The Hanging Gardens Of Babylon

 Bas-relief carvings near the site depict lush gardens supplied by an aqueduct.
 The hilly terrain surrounding Mosul was much more likely to receive water from an aqueduct versus the flatlands of Babylon.